Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Experiments

+\textbf{Datasets.} Following the experimental settings of related work \cite{compnet_det_cvpr20}, we categorize the occluded objects in each dataset into three levels of foreground occlusion from FG-1 to FG-3 and, if applicable, into three levels of background occlusion from BG-1 to BG-3.

+The \textit{OccludedVehicles} dataset \cite{compnet_det_cvpr20} extends PASCAL3D+ \cite{xiang2014beyond} with synthetic occlusion.
+It contains 51801 objects evenly distributed among all occlusion levels, with both foreground and context occluded by unseen occluders.

-\textit{KINS} dataset \cite{kins} contains real occlusion with amodal annotations.
-Similar to before, we split the objects into 3 foreground occlusion levels: FG-L1: 1-30\%, FG-L2: 30-60\% and FG-L3: 60-90\%.
+The \textit{KINS} dataset \cite{kins} contains real occlusion with amodal annotations.
 We restrict the scope of the evaluation to vehicles with a minimum height of 50 pixels, since the relevance of segmentation decreases as resolution reduces.
-Hence, the evaluation contains 14826 objects.
+Finally, the evaluation set contains 14826 objects.